speedbird2740/Omni/docs/files/backend/webrequests.md

 ### spacex_data() -> dict
-Sends requests to NASA and SpaceX APIs and returns the responses in two dictionaries.
+Sends request to NASA and SpaceX APIs and returns the responses in two dictionaries.